Best Shark Ray Alley + Hol Chan Snorkeling Tour: Full Review!

 Caye Caulker: Optional Snorkeling Stop

 My husband and I visited Caye Caulker on a separate day.
-You can actually take an express water taxi to visit this island for the day.
+You can take an express water taxi to visit this island for the day.
 There are several fun things to do on a day trip (like seeing a seahorse!)

 What Snorkeling Gear to Bring